jundalisay/superb/content/en/maharlika/writers/rizal/dentro/part-1.md

 title: What is the future of the Philippines?
 # The Philippines 100 Years From Now
 # Filipinas Dentro De Cien Años
+description: "What will be his future?
+Will the Philippine Islands continue as a Spanish colony, and, if so, what kind of colony?
+Will they become Spanish provinces with or without autonomy?"
-description: Siguiendo nuestra costumbre de abordar de frente las más árduas y delicadas cuestiones que se relacionan con Filipinas
+# description: Siguiendo nuestra costumbre de abordar de frente las más árduas y delicadas cuestiones que se relacionan con Filipinas
 date: 2022-02-10
 image: /covers/dentro.jpg
 author: Jose Rizal